pootlepress/caxton/readme.txt

 * New - Super hero block
 * New - Super text block
 * New - Super button block
+* New - Super icon block
+* New - Improved editor support for `Full width`
+* Fix - Bug which causes issues while editing multiple blocks

 Version 0.5.0
 * 2018-04-10